You’ll read article after article on how to control your emotions, don’t let negative emotions control you, control control CONTROL…

 Follow these 12 steps to unearth your emotions, accept those “bad” emotions that you experience, and let go.

-It is possible to control your emotions, but you won’t get there by pushing them away.
+It is possible to control your emotions as a woman, but you won’t get there by pushing them away, controlling them, or grasping them tightly.

-The only way is to embrace them and work through them.
+The only way is to embrace them and work through them with femininity, acceptance, and love.
 Best of luck as you work through all your own difficult emotions!